 Group Variable Byte (GVB) [Dean 2009] aggregates the flag bits of a group of integers into a byte called control byte.
 When compressing 32-bit integers, a control byte consists of four 2-bit descriptors, where each descriptor represents the number of bytes needed for an original integer in binary notation (00 for 1 byte, 01, for two bytes, 10 for three bytes and 11 for four bytes).
 GVB encodes and decodes groups of four integers.

-If the descriptors are unary coded, they occupy 1 to 4 bits instead of 2 bits, and the number of integers in a group varies from 2 to 8.
-This variant is called GVB-Unary [Scholer et al. 2002].
-GVB-Unary includes two variants: G8IU and G8CU.
+There are two ways to code descriptors.
+If the descriptors are binary coded, the variant is called GVB-Binary.
+If the descriptors are unary coded, the variant is called GVB-Unary.
+GVB-Unary includes two variants G8IU and G8CU [Scholer et al. 2002].
+G8IU adopts incomplete unary coding for byte-aligned storage, while G8CU adopts complete unary coding for cross-byte storage.

 Stepanov et al. exploited SIMD instructions to accelerate the decoding speed of the three variants of GVB [Stepanov et al. 2011].
-On x64 processors, integers packed with GVB can be efficiently decoded using the SSSE3 shuffle instructions: pshufb. implementations with vectorized decoding as SIMD-GVB-Binary (or SIMD-GVB), SIMD-G8IU and SIMD-G8CU respectively in this paper.
+On x64 processors, integers packed with GVB can be efficiently decoded using the SSSE3 shuffle instructions: pshufb.
+We call Stepanov et al.’s implementations with vectorized decoding as SIMD-GVB-Binary (or SIMD-GVB), SIMD-G8IU and SIMD-G8CU respectively in this paper.

 Word-aligned codes